"Sometimes the only way to truly understand is to understand you can not understand."

 “Yes.
 We did not wish to infringe upon your privacy any more than necessary, though, so we only activated the receiver once we knew something was amiss.
 We were not privy to anything you said before that.”

 “Word for word, Orion,” said Zifthota.
 “We are fully aware of your heroism.”

 “What actions?
 No matter what I did, you would have come, and everything would have happened the exact same way!”

 “Orion, let me tell you something,” he said, coming out from behind his desk and walking up to me.
 “Not all heroes lead armies to victory or inspire the masses with charismatic words.
 Most are much subtler in their influence and, unfortunately, they do not often receive the recognition they deserve.
 I am sure most people could not begin to cope with what you have experienced.
-You have lost more than any other living being in the entire universe, yet you have handled the recent events with far more maturity than many of us.”
+You lost more than any other living being in the entire universe, carrying the weight of your entire species on your shoulders, yet you have handled the recent events with far more maturity than many of us.”

 “Do you really think so?”